-The inspection of pools and fences is considered outside the scope of a home inspection, per the Standard Of Practice of the American Society of Home Inspectors (ASHI), although in the course of a home inspection, most ASHI Certified home inspectors will do a very basic inspection to help ensure that a proper fence or other barrier is installed when a pool exists.
-Confirming proper permits and that any/all requirements are met for the pool installation and its fence with the local city/township is recommended.
+The inspection of pools and fences is considered well outside the scope of a home inspection, per the Standard Of Practice of the American Society of Home Inspectors (ASHI).
+In the course of a home inspection, some home inspectors will do a very basic evaluation to ensure a fence or other barrier is installed when a pool exists.
+Confirming proper permits and that any/all requirements are met for the pool installation and its fence/barrier with the local city/township is strongly recommended.
 Many home owners, I have found from years of experience, do not know that permits are generally required for pool installations (even for small wading pools in many cases).
 Along the same lines, most home buyers never question a seller regarding whether proper permits were pulled with the township/city or if proper inspections were performed when a pool was installed.

 "Drowning happens quickly and silently, often without any splashing or screaming," said Consumer Product Safety Commission (CPSC) Chairman Ann Brown.
 "It can occur in just the couple of minutes it takes to answer the telephone."